Weak central coherence theory

-The weak central coherence theory (WCC), also called the central coherence theory (CC), suggests that a specific perceptual-cognitive style, loosely described as a limited ability to understand context or to "see the big picture", underlies the central disturbance in autism and related autism spectrum disorders.
-Autism is a neurodevelopmental disorder characterized by impaired social interaction and communication, as well as repetitive behaviours and restricted interests.
+The weak central coherence theory (WCC), also called the central coherence theory (CC), suggests that a specific perceptual-cognitive style, loosely described as a limited ability to understand context or to "see the big picture", underlies the central issue in autism and related autism spectrum disorder.
+Autism is a neurodevelopmental disorder characterized by impaired social interaction and communication, repetitive behaviours, restricted interests, and sensory processing issues.

-The weak central coherence theory attempts to explain how some people diagnosed with autism can show remarkable ability in subjects like mathematics and engineering, yet have trouble with language skills and tend to live in an isolated social world.
-The theory is among the more prominent conceptual models that try to explain the abnormalities of autistic individuals on tasks involving local and global cognitive processes.

-Uta Frith, of University College London, first advanced the weak central coherence theory in the late 1980s.
+Uta Frith of University College London first advanced the weak central coherence theory in the late 1980s.
 Frith surmised that autistic people typically think about things in the smallest possible parts.
-Her hypothesis is that autistic children actually perceive details better than neurotypical people, but "cannot see the wood for the trees."
+Her hypothesis is that autistic children actually perceive details better than non-autistic people, but "cannot see the wood for the trees."
+The weak central coherence theory attempts to explain how some autistic people can show remarkable ability in subjects like mathematics and engineering, yet have trouble with language skills and tend to live in an isolated social world.
+Recent researchers have found the results difficult to reproduce in experimental conditions and autistic researchers have criticised the overall base assumptions as contradictory and biased.

 Support and criticism

-In the last two decades, this theory has been a topic in many studies in which the central coherence skills of individuals with autism are compared to those of control samples.
+Since the 1990s, this theory has been a topic in many studies in which the central coherence skills of autistic individuals are compared to those of control samples.